-Update: As of 6/28/21– all roadrunner license plates available through NMDGF with a number less than 100 have been requested.
-To be put on a wait list in the event that one of these plates becomes available again, fill out the google form linked to below in the article.
-Otherwise, use the MVD form for the Wildlife Artwork license plate (URL also provided below) to request a license plate with a randomly assigned number greater than 100 directly from MVD.
+As of 9/14/21: All roadrunner license plates previously available through NMDGF with a number less than 100 have been requested and sent to those who requested them.
+Use the MVD form for the Wildlife Artwork license plate (URL provided below) to request a license plate with a randomly assigned number greater than 100 directly from MVD.

 Wildlife have countless conservation needs and informational gaps that the New Mexico Department of Game and Fish’s Share with Wildlife program helps to fill by getting research, habitat and education projects on the ground and supporting important wildlife rehabilitation efforts.

 The program relies upon donations, primarily through purchasing one of the four kinds of Share with Wildlife license plates now available.
 Last fall, the newest addition, a license plate sporting our state bird, the roadrunner, was released by the Motor Vehicle Division (MVD) of New Mexico.

 These plates can be purchased directly from the MVD using this form -http://realfile.tax.newmexico.gov/mvd10092.pdf (but you won’t be able to pick your number, you’ll just get the next number in the series).

 What sorts of projects will the registration of your new license plate support?
 The Share with Wildlife program annually funds many projects and organizations.
 For 2021, this includes the non-profit New Mexico Wildlife Center in Española, where sick and injured animals receive veterinary care, treatment and rehabilitation before being released back into the wild.
 In addition to their rehabilitation work, the Center’s education staff is working on a new environmental education curriculum centered on creating and monitoring pollinator-friendly plant gardens with schools in northern New Mexico.